simplesourcing/simplesagas/README.md

 ## Design and Implementation Notes

-1. This app is written in Scala, mainly for the convenience of free Serde derivation for Json serialization.
-    It's definitely not pure FP.
-    The expectation is pretty strong that it's going to be ported to Java.
-    For this reason the development has shied away from more complex Scala language features and frameworks.
+1. The core code is written in Java, with some parts written in Scala.

 1. The distinction between actions and commands is probably not that clear.
 I'm open to discussion on naming if things help.
     - An action is shorthand for a saga action.
 Actions are saga aware.
       Action requests are published in the action request topic, and keyed by saga ID.
     - Actions represent a node in the saga dependency graph.
 When in undo mode, the arrows of the dependency graph are effectively reversed, but the actions are still the same.
     - For this reason there are the following IDs associated with an action:
         + saga ID
         + action ID
         + command ID
       When executing the undo operation for an action, the saga ID and the action ID will be the same, but the command ID will be different.
       Idempotence is with respect to the command ID.
       So if we want to retry submitting a failed action (e.g. optimistic locking fails with an invalid sequence number), we need to modify the command ID.
     - Commands are effectively action executions.
 So an action has associated with it a command, and optionally, and undo command.

 1. Saga commands must have a uniform representation for all action / command types in the sagas.
     It's a hard to offer anything better in a way that can be ported to Java.
 It could be done in Scala with dependent types.

     This uniform type is the type `A` is the sagas and action APIs.